-• Start the Zenko CloudServer in memory and run the functional tests:
+5. Start Zenko CloudServer in memory and run the functional tests:

 '''

-CI=true npm run mem_backend
+$ CI=true yarn run mem_backend

-CI=true npm run ft_test
+$ CI=true yarn run ft_test

 '''

-2.7 Configuration
+2.8 Configuration

-There are three configuration files for your Scality Zenko CloudServer:
+There are three configuration files for Zenko CloudServer:

-- 1. conf/authdata.json, described above for authentication - 2. locationConfig.json, to set up configuration options for where data will be saved

-3. config.json, for general configuration options
+- conf/authdata.json, for authentication. - locationConfig.json, to configure where data is saved. - config.json, for general configuration options.

-2.7.1 Location Configuration
+2.8.1 Location Configuration

-You must specify at least one locationConstraint in your locationConfig.json (or leave as pre-configured).
+You must specify at least one locationConstraint in locationConfig.json (or leave it as pre-configured).

-You must also specify 'us-east-1' as a locationConstraint so if you only define one locationConstraint, that would be it.
-If you put a bucket to an unknown endpoint and do not specify a locationConstraint in the put bucket call, us-east-1 will be used.
+You must also specify 'us-east-1' as a locationConstraint.
+If you put a bucket to an unknown endpoint and do not specify a locationConstraint in the PUT bucket call, us-east-1 is used.

-For instance, the following locationConstraint will save data sent to myLocationConstraint to the file backend:
+For instance, the following locationConstraint saves data sent to myLocationConstraint to the file backend: